JihyongOh/XVFI/README.md

           ├──── ...
        ├──── ...
 ```
+`Extended version of X-TEST` [issue#9](https://github.com/JihyongOh/XVFI/issues/9).
+As described in our paper, we assume that the number of input frames for VFI is fixed to 2 in X-TEST.
+However, for the VFI methods that require more than 2 input frames, we provide an **extended version of X-TEST** which contains **8 input frames** (in a temporal distance of 32 frames) for each test seqeuence.
+The middle two adjacent frames among the 8 frames are the same input frames in the original X-TEST.
+To sort .png files properly by their file names, we added 1000 to the frame indices (e.g. '0000.png' and '0032.png' in the original version of X-TEST correspond to '1000.png' and '1032.png', respectively, in the extended version of X-TEST).
+Please note that the extended one consists of input frames only, without the ground truth intermediate frames ('1001.png'~'1031.png').
+In addition, for the sequence 'TEST11_078_f4977', '1064.png', '1096.png' and '1128.png' are replicated frames since '1064.png' is the last frame of the raw video file.
+The **extended version of X-TEST** can be downloaded from the [link](https://www.dropbox.com/s/tjmxauo05axoi5v/png_test_8_input_frames.zip?dl=0).

 `X-TRAIN` consists of 4,408 clips from various types of 110 scenes.
 The clips are 65-length of 1000fps frames.
 Each frame is the size of 768x768 cropped from 4K frame.
 It follows the below directory format:
 ```